The Crossing of the Red Sea

 What the text says happened

-Exodus describes the moment with unusual physical precision: "Moses stretched out his hand over the sea, and all that night the Lord drove the sea back with a strong east wind and turned it into dry land.
-The waters were divided, and the Israelites went through the sea on dry ground, with a wall of water on their right and on their left" (Exodus 14:21-22, NIV).
+Exodus describes the moment with unusual physical precision: "Moses stretched out his hand over the sea, and the LORD drove the sea back by a strong east wind all night, and made the sea dry land, and the waters were divided.
+And the sons of Israel went into the midst of the sea on dry ground, the waters being a wall to them on their right hand and on their left" (Exodus 14:21-22, RSV-CE).
 The detail of an entire night's wind, rather than an instantaneous parting, is easy to miss — the text describes a sustained act, not a single gesture, turning the seabed itself into passable ground.

 The same water, two different outcomes